Take a Trip to 76 Silver Street

 Anne removed her novel from the coffee table and selected a passage instantly.

 Jessie: Great choice!
 You build up the tension and make me want to read more.
-Indeed, the passage is also anchored by the enigmatic front cover.
-I was searching for your reviews on the plane and found the following:
+How does The Betrayal fit into the Guernsey Series?

 Jessie: Who would you like to read your book and why?
 This could be another author, someone famous, a friend or a member of your family.